FF:PS_BA027 Research practice - Course Information

 - Biology, General psychology I, General psychology II, Statistical methods I, Statistical methods II, Methodology I, Methodology II, Neuroscience

 - The course is only offered to the students of the study fields the course is directly associated with.

 - fields of study / plans the course is directly associated with

 - Course objectives

-- The goal of the course is to make students familiar with the possibilities of using modern psychological research methods, specifically state-of-the-art technologies for tracking of human behavioral and sensorimotor activity.
+- The goal of the course is to make students familiar with the possibilities of using modern psychological research methods.
 Students acquaint overview over possibilities and limits of chosen methods.
-Selected methods will be presented in more detail by the research project proposal.
+Selected methods will be presented in more detail.